rnxpyke/tiny-thoughts-on-security/thoughts/sane_xz.md

 However, this scheme improves the bootstrapping of a TCB in two ways:
 - We can replace a whole class of algorithms with a single "to be trusted" sandbox program
 - It is likely that many other algorithms will benefit from the presence of a trusted sandbox.
-  Thus, the "cost" of verifying the correctness of such a sandbox could be armortized over all such programs.
+  Thus, the "cost" of verifying the correctness of such a sandbox could be amortized over all such programs.